Jim Snyder (second baseman)

-James Robert Snyder (August 15, 1932 – March 9, 2021) was an American professional baseball player, coach and manager, best known for his 105-game stint as pilot of the 1988 Seattle Mariners, from June 6 through the end of the season.
-The former second baseman, born in Dearborn, Michigan, threw and batted right-handed, stood 6 ft 1 in tall and weighed 185 lb during his 12-year playing career, which included 41 games played at the Major League level over three terms with the Minnesota Twins (1961–62; 1964).
+James Robert Snyder (August 15, 1932 – March 9, 2021) was an American professional baseball player, coach and manager.
+He managed the 1988 Seattle Mariners for 105 games, from June 6 until the end of the season.
+He played as a second baseman for 41 games for the Minnesota Twins over three seasons (1961, 1962, and 1964).
+He threw and batted right-handed, stood 6 ft 1 in tall and weighed 185 lb during his 12-year playing career.
+He then coached and managed professionally for decades, working as an MLB coach for the Chicago Cubs and San Diego Padres.

-Snyder attended Eastern Michigan University, earning bachelor's and master's degrees.
-His minor league career as a second baseman began in 1953, and after lengthy service with the Triple-A Indianapolis Indians, he was acquired by the Twins in September 1961.
-As a 29-year-old rookie, Snyder went hitless in five at bats that month, then notched only one safety in ten at bats during an early-season 1962 trial with Minnesota.
-He did not return to the Majors until June 1964, when the Twins gave him a 26-game audition.
-Altogether, he batted only .140 in 86 MLB at bats, with 12 hits and one home run, hit July 15, 1964, off Don Rudolph of the Washington Senators.
+Born in Dearborn, Michigan, Snyder attended Eastern Michigan University, earning bachelor's and master's degrees.
+In 1952, he signed with the St. Louis Browns and played in several minor league organizations.
+He was traded by the Philadelphia Phillies to the Chicago White Sox for Bobby Winkles in July 1958.
+After three seasons with the Triple-A Indianapolis Indians, the Twins acquired Snyder in September 1961.
+As a 29-year-old rookie, he went hitless in five at bats that month, then notched one hit in ten at bats during an early-season 1962 trial with Minnesota.
+He did not return to the majors until June 1964, when the Twins gave him a 26-game audition, ending his MLB tenure in August.
+He batted .140 in 86 MLB at bats, including one home run, hit July 15, 1964, off Don Rudolph of the Washington Senators.